dkelly255/freshwater-fly-fishing/README.md

 # Freshwater-Fly-Fishing

 ## Introduction

+## UX
+### Strategy
-### Concept
+- #### Concept
     - Freshwater Fly Fishing is a site that aims to help introduce people to the Sport of Fly Fishing in Ireland - this is the Site Owner's Goal
     - The site will be useful for users to understand some of the attractions of Fly Fishing, and get informed about locations where they can participate in the Sport
     - The website will be targeted towards people new to the Sport, and towards existing anglers who want to try a different style to traditional rod/reel-based fishing - this is the External User's goal

 ![alt text](readme/responsive1.png)

-### User Stories
+- #### User Stories
     - As a user of the site I would like to be able to:
         - Learn about why Fly Fishing can be an enjoyable experience
         - Identify some of the locations where Fly Fishing can be practised in Ireland
         - See pictures to understand Fly Fishing, the equipment and the environment in which it can be practised
         - Contact the Freshwater Fly Fishing website owners to ask any questions or queries related to the sport in Ireland

-## UX
-### Color scheme
+### Scope
-describe color scheme
-cooler - will show graphical etc

-### Typography
+### Structure
-list fonts / fontawesome - describe any fonts used Google fonts etc link to each font to describe each

-### Wireframes
+### Skeleton
     - In line with best practice principles for web design & development - during the planning stage I prepared some simple wireframes using Microsoft Powerpoint to design a skeleton of how the site would look, and also to keep the project focused and on track during the process of coding the website, and to help identify & avoid scope creep where possible

 #### Home Page & Nav Bar Original Concepts:
 ![alt text](readme/wf_home.png)